neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Line 7 begins the body part called “disable”.

-Line 8 tells Cfengine to disable the defined file.
+Line 8 tells CFEngine to disable the defined file.
 Other actions are possible such as warn.

 Line 9 defines the suffix to be added to the renamed file.